Note

 Performing gRPC interaction#

-• The client serializes the messages with the inputs provided using generator functions.
-Our end server is characterized for receiving streams of messages, which basically represent a list of messages.
+of messages, which basically represent a list of messages.
 Each of these messages are serialized following the interface proposed by the proto files, thanks to the automatically generated source code by protobuf.
+For example our

 message Vector {DataType data_type = 1; int32 vector_size = 2; bytes vector_as_chunk = 3;}